Benefits of Strength Training – 7 Reasons to Pick Up a Barbell Now

 Here is the detailed list of 7 awesome reasons to make strength training a part of your life.

-Here, is one of the more obvious benefits of strength training.
-So, I will get it out of the way.
+Here is one of the more obvious benefits of strength training so I'll get it out of the way first.

 Your body is excellent at adapting to the demands you put on it.
 Its capability to adapt is the reason that training works in the first place.
 Getting stronger is not just lifting more weight on the bar.

-Increasing amount or reps you do, the total number of sets and the speed that you perform a rep all indicate that you have got stronger.
+Increasing the amount of weight, the reps you do, the total number of sets and the speed that you perform a rep all indicate that you have gotten stronger.
 Your body will adapt to these demands by increasing the size and amount of muscle you have on your body over time.